-- i) Forfeited non-refundable deposits, for the nine-month period ended 30 September 2016, amounting to SR 45 million, received from potential buyers against sale of assets, classified as held for disposal; - Compensation, in respect of cancellation of development lease agreement by a customer, amounting to SR 96 million, based on court decision, which was recorded during the nine-month period ended 30 September 2016.
-Out of the total amount, SR 24 million was received during the nine-month period ended 30 September 2016 and cumulatively SR 48 million has been received by the Company as at 30 September 2017.
+- i) Forfeited non-refundable deposits, for the six-month period ended 30 June 2016, amounting to SR 45 million, received from potential buyers against sale of assets, classified as held for disposal; - Compensation in respect of cancellation of development lease agreement by a customer, amounting to SR 96 million, based on court decision, out of which SR 24 million was received during the six month period ended 30 June 2016.
+As at 30 June 2017, SR 48 million has been received by the Company.
 The balance receivable within twelve months, amounting to SR 24 million, is classified as current asset under "Accounts receivable and other current assets".
-The remaining SR 24 million which will be received after one year, as per the payment schedule, is classified as a long term receivable in the interim condensed consolidated statement of financial position; - iii) The Group has entered into an agreement ("the Agreement") with two external parties to develop, finance and operate an academic educational institute at KAEC.
+The remaining SR 24 million which will be received after one year, as per the payment schedule, is classified as a long term receivable in the interim condensed statement of financial position; - iii) The Group has entered into an agreement ("the Agreement") with two external parties to develop, finance and operate an academic educational institute at KAEC.
 In accordance with the terms of the agreement, the net life cycle operating loss of the institute is to be funded by one of the parties to the Agreement, to the extent of USD 58.5 million.
-Consequently, the net operating loss of the subject institute, amounting to SR 35.3 million (30 September 2016: SR 6.4 million), incurred during the period, has been reimbursed and accounted for as an other income accordingly; - iv) Unwinding of interest income on significant financing component amounting to SR 27.4 million (30 September 2016: SR 5.9 million); and - v) During the period ended 30 September 2016, reversals, amounting to SR 5.3 million, were made in respect of accruals no longer required.
-No reversals are made during the current period.
+Consequently, the net operating loss of the subject institute, amounting to SR 17.8 million (30 June 2016: SR 1.9 million), incurred during the period, has been reimbursed and accounted for as other income accordingly; - iv) Unwinding of interest income on significant financing component amounting to SR 15.7 million (30 June 2016: SR 2.2 million); and - v) During the period ended 30 June 2016, reversals amounting to SR 5.3 million were made in respect of accruals no longer required (30 June 2017: Nil).